iAm-Barbie/Project1/README.md

 - YouTube API
 - USDA API
 - Materialize
+- Anime.js
 - Git & GitHub

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via email
+When contributing to this repository, please first discuss the change you wish to make via email.

 ## Code of Conduct